Margandalf/english-for-designers/01-design-manifesto/index.md

 I like to share success with my <span style="color:#ef8a17">_friends_</span> and to be a part of a community.
 As mentioned in my favorite poem ["When all these creatures move what a wonderful noise there'll be!"](https://www.poetryfoundation.org/poems/44604/the-quangle-wangles-hat)

-Don't be shamed for the process you've been through.
-Show it to your clients so they see the effort you have put into the research.
+It was so hard not to be shamed for the process I have been through.
+But the clients will never appreaciate the effort if I keep it to myself.
 I enjoy the trends and value the standards.

  <img src="https://github.com/user-attachments/assets/55939860-46a7-44a5-97d8-46858415ba9a" alt="Alt Text" width="300" height="200">